2015 Sousse attacks: Reactions

 On 4 July, Essebsi removed from his post the provincial Governor of Sousse and at least five senior police officers.
 Among the policemen dismissed were three from Sousse, one from Gaafour (the home city of Rezgui) and one from Kairouan, where Rezgui was studying.

 On 22 July, Tunisian MPs began a three-day debate on new counter-terrorism legislation.
 The legislation would allow the courts to impose death sentences to those convicted of terrorism-related offences.
 The legislation would also make public support of terrorism a jailable offence.
 If passed, the bill would allow law enforcement and security services to tap phone calls of individuals suspected of terrorism.

 On 8 July, the British Foreign & Commonwealth Office changed the advised status of Tunisia to "Advise against all but essential travel", resulting from 9 July in the planned return home of the estimated 3,000 British nationals in Tunisia at that time.
 ABTA and travel organisations First Choice, TUI and Thomson have stated that they plan to send no further British tourists to Tunisia until after 31 October 2015.

 Memorials

 On 4 March 2019, a memorial to the British victims, and a victim of the Bardo attack, called Infinite Wave, was unveiled in Cannon Hill Park, Birmingham, by Prince Harry, Duke of Sussex.

 Other Islamist attacks

 Four other Islamist attacks took place on the same day in France, Kuwait, Syria and Somalia.
-The attacks followed an audio message released three days earlier by ISIL senior leader Abu Mohammad al-Adnani encouraging militants everywhere to attack during the month of Ramadan.
+The attacks followed an audio message released three days earlier by IS senior leader Abu Mohammad al-Adnani encouraging militants everywhere to attack during the month of Ramadan.
 No definitive link between the attacks has yet been established.
 One attack, at a French factory, resulted in the beheading of one person; another bombing at a Shia mosque in Kuwait City killed at least 27; and the other attack on an African Union base in Somalia undertaken by Al-Shabaab, killed at least 70.